- Work +1 202 842 7800

 United States: Investment fund formation and management

 Clients appreciate Cooley LLP’s ‘experience and ability to balance what is remote and what is material in order to get the deal done’.
 A market leader for venture capital fund formation and funds investing in technology and start-up companies, it recently acted for Redpoint Ventures on the $400m close of its early-stage focused Redpoint V fund, and advised Trinity Ventures on the formation of its digital technology-focused Trinity V fund.
 Washington DC based Thomas Salley is ‘terrific for venture capital and private equity’, and New York based Jeremy Naylor is ‘outstanding for tax and deal structuring’.
 In San Francisco, Bernard Hatcher is recommended for his compliance expertise.
 Palo Alto based team head Craig Dauchy also stands out.

 United States: Litigation

-Within Leading trial lawyers, Cooley LLP is a second tier firm,
+Within Leading trial lawyers, Cooley LLP is a third tier firm,

 United States: Media, technology and telecoms